quantum-tinkerer/MeanFi/docs/source/mf_notes.md

 \end{multline}
 $$

-where we identify the first term as the exchange (mixes indices) and the right one as the direct (diagonal in indicies).
+where we identify the first term as the exchange (mixes indices) and the right one as the direct (diagonal in indices).

 ## Translational Invariance